kcjengr/qtpyvcp/README.md

 ## Warning

-QtPyVCP is master branch is now python 3 only
+QtPyVCP master branch is now python 3 only

+Do I need to install master branch?

+Only if you want to use linuxcnc 2.9.0~pre or help porting qtpyvcp to python3

+Master branch is our develop channel, we offer stable releases but none yet for Python3 latest python2 release is 0.3.9

 What I need to install?
 You may need a linuxcnc 2.9.0~pre or latter